-JOURNAL OF ENVIRONMENTAL CHEMICAL ENGINEERING, vol.9, no.4, 2021 (Journal Indexed in SCI)
+JOURNAL OF ENVIRONMENTAL CHEMICAL ENGINEERING, vol.9, no.4, 2021 (SCI-Expanded)

 In this study, treatment of textile wastewater using sequencing anaerobic moving bed biofilm reactor (AnMBBR) and powdered activated carbon - aerobic membrane bioreactor (PAC-AeMBR) was investigated.
 MBBR was composed by an anaerobic bioreactor with a biocarrier K1 with a filling ratio of 40% (v:v) and operated with 5 different aeration rates (0-0.55 m(3)air/m(3)reactor.min), at a constant HRT of 6 h to evaluate the effect of oxygen on AnMBBR system.
 The AnMBBR effluent was fed to the PAC-AeMBR for further treatment.
 In the AnMBBR operation, the adverse effect of aeration on anaerobic color removal was observed when ORP values increased over - 300 mV corresponding to aeration rates over 0.019 m(3)air/m(3)reactor.min, showing high toleration of biofilm layer.
 Limited aerated MBBR pretreatment provided long-term operation of MBR by decreasing frequency of membrane fouling.
 The relative abundance of EPS-producing bacteria namely Alphaproteobacteria (68%) was remarkably high in PAC-AeMBR.
 Considering the obtained results, it was concluded that the AnMBBR and PAC-AeMBR systems with high removals presented itself as a stable system.